Feast your eyes on the Workshop Menu below with National Curriculum targets incorporated into all activities.

-Then this could be the club for them!
+Then this could be just what they need!

-Come along to cook up some tasty tales at Heath Hayes library (WS12 2EQ) on Saturday 4th November, 11am - 12pm
+Bring them along to cook up some tasty tales at Cannock library (WS11 1AA) on Saturday 10th February, 11am - 12.30pm

 To book or for more information, Call/text Lindsey on 07769 180 487 or email firstname.lastname@example.org

 This workshop is a comprehensive and interactive story writing experience, jam-packed with guidance from the Story Chefs.
 Students will immerse themselves in a fictional world of their own imagining.
 They will work on creating a protagonist, writing a vivid setting description, dishing out dilemmas and sprinkling their story with ambitious words.
 This workshop incorporates the key features of storytelling from initial idea to first draft and ends with a pinch of performance tips.

 This workshop focusses on character development.
 Students will learn how to see the world from their fictional character's point of view.
 Chef Carrie helps students to create their characters with thought provoking questions such as What does you character dream of? and What do they do on a Monday morning?
 She then provides the recipe to ensure that students end the workshop with a fully rounded protagonist.

 During this workshop, students will step into a story world of their very own making and use their senses to explore its features.
 Chef Naveen provides the skeleton of a variety of settings and can even hand out objects for the students to place into their imagined worlds.
 He then provides the recipe to ensure students end the workshop with a setting description that readers will want to feast their eyes on.